alialobidm/Plutonication/README.md

 The provided unit tests showcase most of the Plutonication capabilities.

 ```
 # !!!
-Do not forget to build Plutonication first before trying to run this example dApp !!!
+Do not forget to build Plutonication first before trying to run Unit tests !!!

 # Navigate to the tests folder
 cd packages